-- This clause applies to Responder-only authentication. - Table 38 Request ordering and message transcript computation rules for M1/M2 defines how the message transcript is constructed for M1 and M2, which are used in signature calculation and verification in the CHALLENGE_AUTH response message. - The possible request orderings after Reset leading up to and including CHALLENGE shall be: - GET_VERSION, GET_CAPABILITIES, NEGOTIATE_ALGORITHMS, GET_DIGESTS, GET_CERTIFICATE, CHALLENGE (A1, B1, C1) - GET_VERSION, GET_CAPABILITIES, NEGOTIATE_ALGORITHMS, GET_DIGESTS, CHALLENGE (A1, B3, C1) - GET_VERSION, GET_CAPABILITIES, NEGOTIATE_ALGORITHMS, CHALLENGE (A1, B2, C1) - GET_DIGESTS , GET_CERTIFICATE , CHALLENGE (A2, B1, C1) - GET_DIGESTS , CHALLENGE (A2, B3, C1) - GET_CERTIFICATE , CHALLENGE (A2, B4, C1) - CHALLENGE (A2, B2, C1) - 368 Immediately after Reset, M1 and M2 shall be null. - After the Requester receives a successful CHALLENGE_AUTH response or the Requester sends a GET_MEASUREMENTS request, M1 and M2 shall be set to null.
-If a Negotiated State has been established, this will remain intact. - If a Requester sends a GET_VERSION message, the Requester and Responder shall set M1 and M2 to null, clear all Negotiated State and recommence construction of M1 and M2 starting with the new GET_VERSION message. - 371 For additional rules, see General ordering rules.
+- This clause applies to Responder-only authentication. - The Request ordering and message transcript computation rules for M1/M2 table defines how the message transcript is constructed for M1 and M2, which are used in signature calculation and verification in the CHALLENGE_AUTH response message. - The possible request orderings after Reset leading up to and including CHALLENGE shall be: - GET_VERSION, GET_CAPABILITIES, NEGOTIATE_ALGORITHMS, GET_DIGESTS, GET_CERTIFICATE, CHALLENGE (A1, B1, C1) - GET_VERSION, GET_CAPABILITIES, NEGOTIATE_ALGORITHMS, GET_DIGESTS, CHALLENGE (A1, B3, C1) - GET_VERSION, GET_CAPABILITIES, NEGOTIATE_ALGORITHMS, CHALLENGE (A1, B2, C1) - GET_DIGESTS , GET_CERTIFICATE , CHALLENGE (A2, B1, C1) - GET_DIGESTS , CHALLENGE (A2, B3, C1) - GET_CERTIFICATE , CHALLENGE (A2, B4, C1) - CHALLENGE (A2, B2, C1) - 323 Immediately after Reset, M1 and M2 shall be null. - After the Requester receives a successful CHALLENGE_AUTH response or the Requester sends a GET_MEASUREMENTS request, M1 and M2 shall be set to null.
+If a Negotiated State has been established, this will remain intact. - If a Requester sends a GET_VERSION message, the Requester and Responder shall set M1 and M2 to null, clear all Negotiated State and recommence construction of M1 and M2 starting with the new GET_VERSION message. - 326 For additional rules, see General ordering rules.

-Table 38 - Request ordering and message transcript computation rules for M1/M2
+327 Request ordering and message transcript computation rules for M1/M2

 Requests Implementation requirements M1/M2=Concatenate (A, B, C) Initial value N/A M1/M2= null GET_VERSION issued Requester issues this request to allow the Requester and Responder to determine an agreed upon Negotiated State.
 Also issued if the Requester detects an out of sync condition, when the signature verification fails or when the Responder provides an unexpected error response.
 M1/M2=null GET_VERSION , GET_CAPABILITIES , NEGOTIATE_ALGORITHMS Issued Requester shall always issue these requests in this order.
-A1=VCA GET_VERSION , GET_CAPABILITIES , NEGOTIATE_ALGORITHMS Skipped Requester skipped issuing these requests after a Reset or a completed CHALLENGE_AUTH response, that caused M1/M2 to re-initialize to null, if the Responder has previously indicated CACHE_CAP=1.
-In this case, the Requester and Responder shall proceed with the previously determined Negotiated State.
-These requests and responses are still required for M1/M2 construction.
-A2=VCA GET_DIGESTS , GET_CERTIFICATE issued Requester issued these requests in this order after NEGOTIATE_ALGORITHMS request completion, or after a Reset or a completed CHALLENGE_AUTH response, that caused M1/M2 to re-initialize to null, if it chose to skip the previous three requests.
-B1=Concatenate(GET_DIGESTS, DIGESTS, GET_CERTFICATE, CERTIFICATE) GET_DIGESTS , GET_CERTIFICATE skipped Requester skipped both requests after a Reset or a completed CHALLENGE_AUTH response, that caused M1/M2 to re-initialize to null, because it could use previously cached certificate information.
-B2=null GET_DIGESTS issued, GET_CERTIFICATE skipped Requester skipped GET_CERTIFICATE request after a Reset or a completed CHALLENGE_AUTH response, that caused M1/M2 to re-initialize to null because it could use the previously cached CERTIFICATE response.
-B3=(GET DIGESTS, DIGESTS) GET_DIGESTS skipped, GET_CERTIFICATE issued Requester skipped GET_DIGESTS request after after a Reset or a completed CHALLENGE_AUTH response, that caused M1/M2 to re-initialize to null.
+A1=VCA GET_VERSION , GET_CAPABILITIES , NEGOTIATE_ALGORITHMS Skipped CAPABILITIES, TIATE_ALGORITHMS CHALLENGE_AUTH response, that caused M1/M2 to re-initialize to null, if the Responder has previously indicated CACHE_CAP=1.
+In this case, the Requester and Responder shall proceed with the previously determined Negotiated GET_DIGESTS , GET_CERTIFICATE issued Requester issued these requests in this order after NEGOTIATE_ALGORITHMS request completion, or after a Reset or a completed CHALLENGE_AUTH response, that caused M1/M2 to re-initialize to null, if it chose to skip the previous three requests.
+B1=Concatenate(GET_DIGESTS, DIGESTS, GET_CERTFICATE, CERTIFICATE) GET_DIGESTS , GET_CERTIFICATE skipped Requester skipped both requests after a Reset or a completed CHALLENGE_AUTH response, that caused M1/M2 to re-initialize to null, since it could use previously cached certificate information.
+B2=null GET_DIGESTS issued, GET_CERTIFICATE skipped Requester skipped GET_CERTIFICATE request after a Reset or a completed CHALLENGE_AUTH response, that caused M1/M2 to re-initialize to null since it could use the previously cached CERTIFICATE response.
+B3=(GET DIGESTS, DIGESTS) GET_DIGESTS skipped, GET_CERTIFICATE issued Requester skipped GET_DIGEST request after a Reset or a completed CHALLENGE_AUTH response, that caused M1/M2 to re-initialize to null.
 The Requester uses the previously cached CERTIFICATE response for a byte-by-byte comparison.
 B4=(GET CERTIFICATE, CERTIFICATE) CHALLENGE issued Requester issued this request to complete security verification of current requests and responses.
 The Signature bytes of CHALLENGE_AUTH shall not be included in C. C1=(CHALLENGE, CHALLENGE_AUTH\Signature) .
-See Table 35 - CHALLENGE request message format.
+See the CHALLENGE request message format table.
 CHALLENGE completion Completion of CHALLENGE sets M1/M2 to null.
-M1/M2=null Other issued If the Requester issued GET_MEASUREMENTS or KEY_EXCHANGE or FINISH or PSK_EXCHANGE or PSK_FINISH or KEY_UPDATE or HEARTBEAT or GET_ENCAPSULATED_REQUEST or DELIVER_ENCAPSULATED_RESPONSE or END_SESSSION request(s) and skipped CHALLENGE completion, M1/M2 are set to null.
+M1/M2=null If the Requester issued GET_MEASUREMENTS or KEY_EXCHANGE or FINISH or PSK_EXCHANGE or PSK_FINISH or KEY_UPDATE or HEARTBEAT or Other issued GET_ENCAPSULATED_REQUEST or DELIVER_ENCAPSULATED_RESPONSE or END_SESSSION request(s) and skipped CHALLENGE completion, M1/M2 are set to null.
 M1/M2=null

-- 373 The Basic mutual authentication flow is DEPRECATED.
-Implementations should use session-based mutual authentication as Figure 21 Session-based mutual authentication example shows or optimized session-based mutual authentication as Figure 22 Optimized session-based mutual authentication example shows. - 374 DEPRECATED
+- The Basic mutual authentication flow is DEPRECATED.
+Implementations should use Session-based mutual authentication or Optimized Session-based mutual authentication. - 329 DEPRECATED

-375 10.9.3 Basic mutual authentication
+10.9.3 Basic mutual authentication